*Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/ drop-down menu

 Low- and High-FODMAP Foods

-On the internet, there are plenty of lists of high and low FODMAP foods.
+On the internet, there are plenty of lists of high and low FODMAP foods you can download.
 These lists are great for giving an overview of the products that you can and cannot eat.
-However, personally I’m not a big fan of them, and with good reason.
+However, personally, I’m not a big fan of them, and with good reason.

 - It’s not always clear who made the list, is it a reliable source?

 - Usually, the lists are quite old, when was it updated last?
 Information on FODMAP content can change when a product is retested, and new products are tested frequently.

 - Information on the specific type of FODMAP is often not provided in the list.
 It just mentiones that it contains FODMAPs.
 This increases the change of FODMAP stacking.

 - It is not easy to actually find a specific product in a list written/printed on paper